x81705/IDS6938-SimulationTechniques/Homework1/Readme.md

 ~~~
 References

 Almodovar, Alex.
-Multiple conversations (both in-person and via email) regarding both Part I and Part II, 9-27FEB17.
-Alex provided guidance in how to fork repositories, and offered troubleshooting advice and guidance for running code for Part I
-integration solutions; generally compared my solution to his in order to see if
+Multiple conversations (both in-person and via email/text) regarding both Part I and Part II, 9FEB-2MAR17.
+For Part I, Alex provided guidance in how to fork repositories, and offered troubleshooting advice and guidance for running  code for integration solutions; generally compared my solution to his in order to
-I was on the right track.
+see if I was on the right track.

 Kider, Joseph.
-Conversations via email and during office hours on 22-27FEB17 regarding errors compiling code, printing functions, and general help determining if      solution was correct.
+Multiple conversations via email and during office hours on 22FEB-2MAR17 regarding errors compiling code, printing functions, and general help        determining if solution was correct.
 ~~~
 ##Part 2.